In Depth Baby Product Reviews Led by a Pediatrician

 The Hardcore Life Vest is a type III vest intended for use while water skiing, wakeboarding (according to the vest), and paddle sports (we assume).
 This vest is highly adjustable with open sides and three buckles, allowing you to create a custom fit for different body shapes.
 We like that the buckles are easy to use, and testers enjoyed the graphics on the vest, making it a popular choice during testing.
 This vest is comfortable to wear, and once on, all testers kept it on without complaint for an entire day's activities.

 This vest has little to dislike, but perhaps a brighter color is in order.
 Dark colors can be harder to spot when engaging in any water activity in a lake or similar waterway, especially at a distance.
 We think it would be easier to keep an eye on little ones if their vests were brightly colored instead of blending into the darker water.
-Also, research indicates it is easier to find swimmers in distress with brightly colored suits or vests in use.
+Also, studies indicate it is easier to find swimmers in distress with brightly colored suits or vests in use.
 Parents who would prefer to invest in a brightly colored vest should check out another option like the type III Airhead WICKED Kwik-Dry.
 That aside, the Hardcore vest is an excellent choice for most families and a must-have for those with users of different sizes who may need to share.

 kids pfd - the hardcore is a great, simple, all-around vest for most users.